milos85vasic/damodred.com/Content/wp-content/plugins/pinterest-pin-it-button-on-image-hover-and-post/readme.txt

 ### Pinterest Feed Pro Features

-* Pinterest Profile
-Show your Pinterest profile as it looks on Pinterest platform
+* **Pinterest Profile** - Show your Pinterest profile as it looks on Pinterest platform

-* Pinterest Pins
-Share all your Pinterest pins on your website
+* **Pinterest Pins** - Share all your Pinterest pins on your website

-* Get All relevant outputs of your Pinterest profile, Pins Showcase your Pinterest gallery in the most efficient way to gather more traffic.
+* **Get All relevant outputs of your Pinterest profile, Pins** - Showcase your Pinterest gallery in the most efficient way to gather more traffic.

-* Shortcode and widgets section for your Pinterest profile, Pins Many shortcodes and widget options to choose where to display your Pinterest feed.
+* **Shortcode and widgets section for your Pinterest profile, Pins** - Many shortcodes and widget options to choose where to display your Pinterest feed.

-* Pinterest profile with stat box of total boards, Pins, Following, Followers, Likes and Follow button Decide which stats you want to show to your users with beautiful templates.
+* **Pinterest profile with stat box of total boards, Pins, Following, Followers, Likes and Follow button** - Decide which stats you want to show to your users with beautiful templates.

-* Get All Pinterest Pins of single and multiple boards Choose how you want to display your pins and boards.
+* **Get All Pinterest Pins of single and multiple boards** - Choose how you want to display your pins and boards.

-* Responsive dashboard design with Live preview
-Tested with multiple devices and screen sizes by our team of dedicated web developers
+* **Responsive dashboard design with Live preview** -Tested with multiple devices and screen sizes by our team of dedicated web developers

-* Easy to use user friendly interface
-Easy options to configure Pinterest feed
+* **Easy to use user friendly interface** Easy options to configure Pinterest feed

-* User friendly descriptive section designing with helpful tool tips Stuck somewhere?
+* **User friendly descriptive section designing with helpful tool tips** - Stuck somewhere?
 Our special tool tips will help you along the way

-* Multi Site Support
-Plugin support on WordPress multi sites functionality
+* **Multi Site Support** - Plugin support on WordPress multi sites functionality

-* Bootstrap Based Responsive Plugin Settings Panel
-It is compatible with all the latest and top most WordPress websites available.
+* **Bootstrap Based Responsive Plugin Settings Panel** - It is compatible with all the latest and top most WordPress websites available.

-* Multilingual & Translation Ready
-So that none of our user face difficulty in using our plugin.
+* **Multilingual & Translation Ready** - So that none of our user face difficulty in using our plugin.

 #### Check Pinterest Feed Pro Live In Action